Due to confirmed cases of influenza, or the flu, the following restrictions are in place:

 - Visitors who feel ill, or have symptoms such as fever or cough, should not visit.

 February 17: Visiting restrictions in place on the Maternal Child Unit at Campbell County Memorial Hospital.

 - Maternal Child has restricted visiting to the mother's spouse or significant other and two additional visitors at any one time.
 Visiting in Labor & Delivery is always limited to three.

 - Children under 12 years old are not permitted to visit.
-The newborns's sibling(s), who are under 12 years old, may visit if they are screened for symptoms of illness by Maternal Child nurses.
+The newborn's sibling(s), who are under 12 years old, may visit if they are screened for symptoms of illness by Maternal Child nurses.

+For more information on visiting restrictions at CCH, contact Veronica Taylor, Infection Prevention, Professional Development, & Disaster Preparedness, at 307.688.1000.
 Check out CCH's Flu 411 section for facts on the flu and more.
 You can also visit the Centers for Disease Control and Prevention (CDC) at